v587su/PSCS_public/README.md

 ### Evaluation

-To evaluate the model performance:
+To evaluate the performance of a trained model:

 Run the 'test.py' file:

 ```
-python test.py
+python test.py --test_epoch 100
 ```